mKeRix/room-assistant/README.md

 - **enabled** - enable or disable component
 - **channel** - channel for the announcements about found beacons
+- **max_distance** - maximum distance where the scanner will still send the data to a publisher, 0 means unlimited
+- **whitelist** - array of Bluetooth IDs as whitelist for updates that should be sent to the publisher, an empty list disables the whitelist

 #### Temper USB Sensors ####